Hochschild cohomology of generalised Grassmannians: Preliminaries

 \subsection{Partial flag varieties}

 Here we fix notation and terminology related to partial flag varieties $G/P$.
-We work throughout with the conventions and setup introduced above.

-\paragraph{Classification of partial flag varieties.} To talk about the classification of partial flag varieties we will use the Bourbaki convention for labelling the simple roots, which is recalled in \cref{table:bourbaki-labelling}.
-To isolate certain well-behaved families of partial flag varieties, we need to to talk about the explicit geometric realisation (although the actual analysis does not depend on this).
+\paragraph{Classification of partial flag varieties} To isolate certain well-behaved families of partial flag varieties, we need to to talk about their explicit geometric realisation, although the proofs will not use this.
+We will use the Bourbaki convention for labelling the simple roots, which is recalled in \cref{table:bourbaki-labelling}.